 Although low testosterone levels are more common among menopausal women, high testosterone levels can also be problematic.
 Hormonal changes brought on by menopause may result in a surplus of testosterone.

-Unusually high levels of testosterone can cause a variety of problematic and embarrassing symptoms with age and menopause, hormonal levels tend to vary erratically, and for many women, the production of testosterone increases, resulting in excessively high testosterone levels.
+Unusually high levels of testosterone can cause a variety of symptoms with age and menopause—hormonal levels tend to vary erratically, and for many women, the production of testosterone increases, resulting in excessively high testosterone levels.

 The bottom line is, yes, women can have—and be impacted by—low levels of testosterone.